 Eucharist.
 Come morning, celebrate the Sunday Eucharist with joy.
 Remember your Confirmation.
 Renew your faith commitment, praying that the gifts of the Holy Spirit be activated afresh in your life.

 Fire.
 Christians are familiar with the Pentecost symbol of fire, but perhaps don’t connect it with the lightning flashes and smoking mountain at Sinai!
 Read the drama of Exodus 19:16-18; 20:15 as well as Acts 2:2-3.

 Tongues.
 In Jewish midrash, it is said that at Sinai God’s voice was heard in seventy languages; that Torah is destined for all peoples.
 In what language (and culture) has the Lord’s voice reached your ears?

 Decor.
 At Shavuot Jews decorate with flowers/greenery and include dairy foods (the ‘sweetness’ of Torah) in festive meals.
 What décor and festive foods might you include in Pentecost celebrations at home? e.g., red tablecloth, candles, ice-cream.

-Works consulted: Murray Watson, ‘The Pentecost Before Pentecost’, article for private circulation, 2008.
+Works consulted: Murray Watson, ‘The Pentecost Before Pentecost’, 2008.
 Website: jewishencyclopedia.com.
 The assistance of Br Jack Driscoll’s work is gratefully acknowledged.

 © Teresa Pirola, 2010. lightoftorah.net.